 Roasted Chicken with Spinach and Peas

-2 tablespoon sunflower oil
+- 2 tablespoon sunflower oil

-Kosher salt, to taste
+- Kosher salt to taste

-Ground black pepper, to taste
+- black pepper ground, to taste

-1 tablespoon fresh thyme leaves, roughly chopped
+- 1 tablespoon fresh thyme leaves roughly chopped

-1 tablespoon salted butter
+- 1 tablespoon salted butter

-1 cup shelled peas
+- 1 cup shelled peas

-1 pound fresh spinach
+- 1 pound fresh spinach

-1⁄4 cup Domaine LeSeurre Barrel Select Chardonnay
+- 1/4 cup Domaine LeSeurre Barrel Select Chardonnay

 - Stuff the small bun of thyme inside the chicken.
 Roast in a 400 degree oven for 1 hour, until the juice runs clear in the leg or until it reaches 160 degrees near the thigh bone.

-Carve the chicken into pieces and place onto a warm platter or serving dish with the spinach and peas.
+- Carve the chicken into pieces and place onto a warm platter or serving dish with the spinach and peas.
 Drizzle chicken with pan glaze and garnish with fresh chives.